-List of Commission decisions for SVHC identification (in case of non-unanimous agreement of ECHA Member State Committee)
+list of Commission decisions for SVHC identification (in case of non-unanimous agreement of the European Chemicals Agency (ECHA) member state committee)

-The List of authorisation decisions includes reference to related documentation concerning all applications for authorisation on which an opinion has been adopted by the Committee for Risk Assessment and the Committee for Socio-economic Analysis of ECHA on the basis of Article 64(5) REACH.
-The decisions are adopted on the basis of Article 64(8) of Regulation (EC) No 1907/2006 (REACH).
+The list of authorisation decisions (2 MB) includes reference to related documentation concerning all applications for authorisation on which an opinion has been adopted by the committee for risk assessment and the committee for socio-economic analysis of ECHA on the basis of article 64(5) REACH.
+The decisions are adopted on the basis of article 64(8) of Regulation (EC) No 1907/2006 (REACH).

 The implementation of the authorisation requirement so far has shown that in certain cases it can constitute a significant administrative burden for the companies concerned.
 In its communication of 18 June 2014 ‘regulatory fitness and performance programme (REFIT): state of play and outlook’ (COM(2014) 368 final) the Commission announced its intention to reflect on specific areas of Regulation (EC) No 1907/2006 where rules could be simplified and burdens reduced, and in particular to improve the authorisation process by, amongst others, simplifying that process for some specific low-risk cases, while maintaining the REACH goals and objectives.